-Employers need to consider both the advantages and disadvantages of offering work-from-home options.
-Advantages include providing employees with the flexibility that they want, and being able to hire from a wider pool of candidates who might not be willing to move to the company location.
-In addition, there may be significant, long-term cost savings to a company if many of its employees work remotely.
+Employers need to consider the advantages and disadvantages of offering work-from-home options.
+Advantages include providing employees with the flexibility they want, and being able to hire from a wider pool of candidates who might not be willing to move to the company’s location.
+In addition, there may be significant, long-term cost savings for a company if many of its employees work remotely.

 To accommodate remote worker variations, employers may classify their employees into the following groups:

 - Hybrid-remote workers who choose (or are required) to split their work time between their home and their employer’s office.
 These employees may decide on an individual basis how much time they work in each location.
 Hybrid-remote workers may or may not have a designated workspace in their employer’s office.
-Depending on the circumstances, the primary workplace for some of these workers may be the employer’s office and for others it could be the employee’s home; therefore, subcategories of hybrid-remote workers may be needed to account for these differences.
+Depending on the circumstances, the primary workplace for some of these workers may be the employer’s office, and for others it could be the employee’s home; therefore, subcategories of hybrid-remote workers may be needed to account for these differences.

-Companies will need to balance the needs of employees who are non-remote workers with those who are fully- or hybrid-remote workers.
+Companies will need to balance the needs of employees who are non-remote workers with those who are fully or hybrid-remote workers.
 Furthermore, as discussed below, the facts of an employee’s arrangement will drive the tax treatment.
-Thus, companies will need to define the line between a fully-remote worker and a hybrid-remote worker, and possibly between subcategories of hybrid-remote workers.
+Thus, companies will need to define the line between a fully remote worker and a hybrid-remote worker, and possibly between subcategories of hybrid-remote workers.
 Company policies will need to be established for each group taking into consideration the related federal and state tax and legal issues.